jacobleonhardt/pizza_movie_pairing_app/README.md

         pizza_selection = "Domino's Pizza"
         req = requests.get(f"https://api.themoviedb.org/3/discover/movie?api_key={API}&include_adult=false&with_runtime.gte=60&original_language=en&release_date.gte=01011980&certification_country=US&certification.lte=PG-13&with_genres=12")
 ```
-The call is then parsed as json, and the "results" key (which contains the list of potential movie selections) is obtained.
+The response is then converted to json, and the "results" key (which contains the list of potential movie selections) is obtained.
 Then we query the database for the user's previous pairings.

 ```
     response = req.json();